Azure/functions-action/README.md

 ### OIDC authentication (recommended)

-When using [OIDC](https://docs.github.com/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers) for authentication, you configure a user-assigned managed identity in Azure to trust GitHub using federated identity.
-The workflow then uses this federated identity to authenticate with Azure.
-You must also grant the identity permissions to deploy to your function app, which is done using RBAC.
+When using [Open ID Connect (OIDC)](https://docs.github.com/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers) for authentication, you configure a user-assigned managed identity in Azure to allow your GitHub to use this identity from the context of your workflow.
+The workflow can then authenticate with Azure without the need for credentials.
+You must also grant the managed identity permissions to deploy to your function app, which is done using a role assignment.

 >[!TIP]
 >This method is the most secure and recommended for those with permissions to configure identity.